emilyvertosick/Statistics-Course/docs/02-week2.md

 |:-------------|---------:|-------------:|-----:|-----:|--:|---:|---:|---:|----:|:-----|
 |age           |         0|             1| 49.48| 13.75| 19|  40|  49|  59|   86|▃▇▇▅▁ |

-So you can tell you have data on age for 386 patients ("number of rows" is the number of observations), the mean age was about 49 years, and the standard deviation of the mean was about 13.8.
+So you can tell you have data on age for 386 patients ("number of rows" is the number of observations and "n_missing" = 0 indicates no missing values for age), the mean age was about 49 years, and the standard deviation of the mean was about 13.8.

 The numbers below "p0", "p25", "p50", "p75" and "p100" are the centiles. "p0" indicates the minimum value, and "p100" indicates the maximum value, so you can tell that the youngest patient was 19 and the oldest was 86. "p50" is the median (49 years), and the interquartile range is reported under "p25" and "p75" (40, 59).